Areej17-01/Recommendation-System/README.md

 # Recommendation-System

-This is recomendation project with seperate file of analysis,freq bought together analysis and ML for recommendation Status:Incomplete
+Status:Incomplete
+some of the cases and analysis are still left